A Guide to Online Poker

 The Beginnings of Online Poker

 Online poker dates back to the late 1990s, when IRC poker was played by fans using the IRC chat protocol.
 This was a much more basic version of the games we enjoy today, but laid the foundations for the explosion of online poker than followed.
 In IRC poker, a program was created to deal hands and manage games, but no real money was used.
-The idea of playing poker without the chance to win money might seem off-putting to some, but it’s still possible today, as many online casinos allow you to play just for fun.
+The idea of playing poker without the chance to win money might seem off-putting to some, but it’s still possible today, as many new online casinos allow you to play just for fun.

 However, the first paid online poker site – Planet Poker – arrived on January 1st, 1998.
 While Planet Poker advanced virtual poker games further than IRC poker managed, it wasn’t until Canada’s Paradise Poker came along that things started to change.
 Paradise Poker enabled you to play such varied games as Seven Card Stud and Texas Hold ’em, which helped the site attract the attention of players from across the US.
 Over the next 10 years, the world of online poker transformed – by early 2010, around 545 online poker websites were available.